nguyengiabach1201/fortran-tutorial/tutorial/basic-syntax.md

 Keywords are special words, reserved for the language.
 These reserved words cannot be used as identifiers or names.

-There are more than **100 keywords** in Fortran, but to day, we only learn some of that.
+There are more than **100 keywords** in Fortran, but today, we only learn some of that.